 Shareholders are people or companies which invest in a company in return for shares.
 These shares give the holders various rights, such as the right to vote at general meetings, the right to receive a dividend and shareholders have the power to remove or appoint directors.

-A Single Member company can now be incorporated where the proprietor wishes to hold the entire share capital.
+A Single Member company can now be incorporated where the director wishes to hold the entire share capital.

-The minimum number of shareholders is one, the maximum number of shareholders in a private limited company is ninety nine.
+The minimum number of shareholders is one, the maximum number of shareholders in a private limited company is fifty.
 Corporate shareholders are allowed and shares may be held jointly by two or more people.

 The members of a company exercise control over the company at its meetings.
 The main statutory provisions concerning meetings of a company are set out in the Companies Act.
 All companies, except single member companies, must every year hold an annual general meeting.